saidolsol/mensabot_js/README.md

 ### What it does

 Currently, the bot can do the following:
-* Provide the daily menu for ETH cafeterias
+* Provide the daily menu for all ETH cafeterias
 * Provide opening hours for different businesses around the ETH city campus
 * Collect feedback and allow me to reply to it